ricnogfer/pypsatopo/README.md

 Description
 -----------
 PyPSATopo is a tool which allows generating the topographical representation of any arbitrary PyPSA-based network (thanks to the DOT language).
-Besides easing understand of a network by providing its graphical representation, the tool helps debugging a network faster given that missing buses and broken links are shown in (slighly) different shapes and colors.
-To get a quick illustration of the capabilities of PyPSATopo, simply launch it in a terminal as follows:
+Besides easing understand of a network by providing a graphical illustration of it, the tool helps debugging a network faster given that broken links and missing buses are shown in (slightly) different shapes and colors.
+To get a quick overview of the capabilities of PyPSATopo, simply launch it in a terminal as follows:

     python pypsatopo.py